Professor Paulin Straughan

 Singapore’s population is ageing rapidly.
-It is projected that the proportion of Singaporeans aged 65 and above will more than double from 8% in 2005 to 20% in 2030, and that by 2050, 38% of Singaporeans will be aged 60 and above (Kwok 2006).
-This trend is primarily seen to be the result of declining total fertility rates (TFR) as well as an increasing life expectancy in Singapore (Wong 2013).
-Singapore exhibits one of the lowest TFRs in the world (Jones, Straughan and Chan 2008) – in 2018, the TFR in Singapore was 1.14, down from 1.29 in 2012, and 1.60 in 2000 (Department of Statistics 2019) – and Singapore’s life expectancy has also been steadily increasing, from 78 years in 2000 to 83.6 years in 2019.
+It is projected that the proportion of Singaporeans aged 65 and above will more than double from 8% in 2005 to 20% in 2030, and that by 2050, 38% of Singaporeans will be aged 60 and above.
+This trend is primarily seen to be the result of declining total fertility rates (TFR) as well as an increasing life expectancy in Singapore.
+Singapore exhibits one of the lowest TFRs in the world – in 2018, the TFR in Singapore was 1.14, down from 1.29 in 2012, and 1.60 in 2000 (Department of Statistics 2019) – and Singapore’s life expectancy has also been steadily increasing, from 78 years in 2000 to 83.6 years in 2019.

 An ageing society presents many challenges for policymakers and its citizens.
 The ageing process sees dramatic transitions in many domains, including economic engagement, family structure and responsibilities, social engagements, physical and mental health.
 These are risk factors for an individual’s well-being and ability to sustain a meaningful engagement in the community.
 Thus, as average life expectancy continues to increase, it is critical for evidence-based research to inform what promotes older adults’ well-being.
 Additionally, given the broad impact that ageing has on an individual, it is vital also to develop more holistic understandings of the well-being of older adults.

 This is why I believe that the ongoing work at the Centre for Research On Successful Ageing (ROSA) is so important.
-Building on the foundations established by the Centre for Research on the Economics of Ageing (CREA), the data that we are gathering from the refreshed Singapore Life Panel® (SLP) at ROSA allows us to gain multidisciplinary insights into Singapore’s ageing situation.
-More importantly, through the centre’s translational work, we are able to examine Singapore’s policy frameworks and how changes to these policies may lead to improved outcomes for older adults in Singapore and ensure their holistic well-being into later life.
+Building on the foundations established by the Centre for Research on the Economics of Ageing (CREA), the data gathered at the Centre for Research On Successful Ageing (ROSA) from the refreshed Singapore Life PanelⓇ (SLP) at ROSA allows us to gain multidisciplinary insights into Singapore’s ageing situation.
+Through the centre’s translational work, we are able to examine Singapore’s policy frameworks and how changes to these policies may lead to improved outcomes for older adults in Singapore and ensure their holistic well-being into later life.